mmerah/code-team-framework/docs/CONFIGURATION.md

     - ARCHITECTURE_GUIDELINES.md
     - CODING_GUIDELINES.md
     - AGENT_OBJECTIVITY.md
+  exclude_dirs:
+    - .git
+    - .mypy_cache
+    - .ruff_cache
+    - .venv
+    - .idea
+    - __pycache__
+    - .codeteam
+    - node_modules
 ```

 Configures template rendering:
 - **guideline_files**: List of guideline files to load and make available to all agents
+- **exclude_dirs**: List of directories to exclude from the repository map generation.
+This helps reduce the size of the repository map passed to AI agents, which can prevent "Argument list too long" errors on large projects

 ## Customization Examples